Terms of Service

 - Users can respond to eForms, make payments, and/or provide signed consent on behalf of themselves, or somebody they are legally responsible for;

-- The User can export their data and/or permanently delete their CareMonkey Account at anytime.
+- A Community Edition User can export their data and/or permanently delete their CareMonkey Account at anytime.

 All Users are subject to the User Terms of Service.
 Users include parents, legal guardians and any Adult User (including an Organisation’s Staff Members, Authorised Supervisors, and Administrators which are given privileges by that Organisation’s CareMonkey Administrator (“Admin”)).